 Operation Good Shepherd Assistant

-Daphne Smith has volunteered on the Barnabas Connection phone line since 2004.
+Daphne has volunteered on the Barnabas Connection phone line since 2004.
 She began assisting with Operation Good Shepherd clients in 2008 when Barnabas began administering the fund.

 In 2012, the Wimberley Ministerial Alliance supported funding a part time position under the direction of the Barnabas Connection to help respond to client needs.
 Her compassion and willingness to help others seems boundless.